Gluten-Free Pumpkin Cheesecake Bars with Pecan Crust – Easy Fall Dessert

 Instructions

-• Preheat the oven to 350°.
-Line a 9X9 baking pan with parchment paper and spray it with cooking spray.
-Set aside and make the crust.
+Preheat oven to 350°F. Line an 8x8 or 9x9 pan with parchment and spray with cooking spray.

 BAKE & CHILL